PV solar panels are cutting edge space technology

 Firstly, on Earth we are subject to seasonal changes with below cloud-level weather differences, and in most cases, the amount of space available to accommodate solar panels is limited here on Earth.

 Despite this, many homes can produce the majority of their annual requirements while also selling surplus power to the National grid via the feed-in tariffs using photovoltaic technology.
-This, of course, is dependent on the system size installed and the type/specification of the panel you choose.
+This reality, of course, is dependent on the system size installed and the type/specification of the panel you choose.

-Secondly, the obvious difference between Earthbound solar panels and those of the ISS are the inability of the space station to feed into the National Grid (for obvious reasons).
+Secondly, the apparent difference between Earthbound PV solar panels and those of the ISS are the inability of the space station to feed into the National Grid (for obvious reasons).

 Before the days of the feed-in tariff incentive, many photovoltaic installations used battery storage when producing surplus energy, and it is this set-up that allows the station to function at times when it is on the nighttime side of the planet.

-This self-contained module which orbits the Earth do encounter night and day as it travels sixteen times around the planet in any 24 hour period, but the 75-110 kilowatts of power required to keep the space station operational is supplied by the 239.4 feet or 73 metres of solar panels.
+This self-contained module which orbits the Earth do encounter night and day as it travels sixteen times around the planet in any 24 hour period, but the 75-110 kilowatts of power required to keep the space station operational and supplied by the 239.4 feet or 73 metres of solar panels.

 An additional technological advantage that the ISS has over a typical household solar installation is the sun tracking abilities which allow each independent solar array to move independently to maximise output as it travels around the planet.

-Despite this, the photovoltaic panels on the ISS incorporate exactly the same solar cell technology which you may have or soon may have attached to your roof.
+Despite this, the photovoltaic panels on the ISS incorporate the same solar cell technology which you may have or soon may have attached to your roof.

 Long lasting and thankfully for the astronauts, dependable too

 One of the aspects of solar panel technology which makes the ISS possible is longevity.
 The twenty-five to thirty year’s performance of an average array is the prime reason the space station exists at all.

-Yes, solar panels are the sole reason NASA still exists today.
+Yes, PV solar panels are the sole reason NASA still exists today.